 - Even when I made a wrong turn, it’s usually pretty easy to renavigate without having to do a u-turn

 - Many of the hotels in Pietermaai do not have their own designated parking spots but you can park on the streets.
-It’s a little tricky to find but we were able to find parking for two nights with no issues.
-We didn’t experience any car break ins but we always hid everything before we left the car.
+It’s a little tricky to find but I was able to find parking for two nights with no issues.

 - People often honk to say hello to each other, it’s not used as a way to show annoyance

 Car Rental with D&D

 I chose the Small SUV ($55 per day) option which ended up being a pretty large Jeep (I think he actually gave us the Standard SUV).
 It was very spacious but as I was used to driving smaller cars it took a while to get used to.
 I would say a normal sedan ($45 per day) is more than enough for the roads in Curacao.
 There are a few uphills and also unpaved roads, but nothing that a newer smaller sized sedan can’t do.

 D&D Car Rental is a lot cheaper than some of the larger companies on the island.
 I liked that they also included GPS for an additional $5 per day.
 This was super worth it as many roads in Curacao do not have names and there are also no road signs!

 It was really convenient to rent a car only for a portion of our trip as D&D Car Rental dropped off the car for us in the Pietermaai area free of charge.
 We returned the car back to their office near the airport and then they provided transportation to the airport.
 Daniel was super friendly and trusting.
 You have to pay by cash but he’ll ask whether you want to pay now or at the end!
 The rate also includes taxes, insurance, so the price you see is the final price!